 - The Guardians of the Galaxy ride will drop your brain into your stomach and back again so it’s best kept to the bravest in your family (before lunch).
 For classic Disneyland fans, you will recognize it as a re-vamped Tower of Terror.
 Each ride is a little different.
 For teens & fearless adults.

-- Avengers HQ is where you will be treated to many appearances and sometimes battles between your favorite villains and heroes.
+- Avengers HQ is where you will be treated to character appearances and battles between your favorite villains and heroes.
 The Avengers HQ seems to be designed to be a predominantly indoor experience and was not fully open yet.

 Guard your wallet at The Collector’s Warehouse gift shop